HamzaETTH/whispering/README.md

   </a>
 </p>

+## Features in This Fork

+1. **Minimize to Tray**: The desktop application now minimizes to the system tray instead of exiting when closed.
+This allows the app to run unobtrusively in the background, ready for use without cluttering your desktop space.
+To fully close the application, right-click the tray icon and select "Quit".

+2. **Dynamic Tray Icon**: To provide a clear indication of when the app is recording, the tray icon changes to include a red circle.
+This dynamic icon alternates between the regular state and the recording state, offering a visual cue for the recording status.

 ---

 Whispering is an open-source project designed to streamline your voice-to-text experience by leveraging the OpenAI Whisper API.